As U.S. Jews Cool To Israel, Evangelicals Flock There As Tourists

 "Most of these tours are very highly controlled and curated to convey a particular sense of Israel," Hummel says, "and that's to emphasize the Jewishness of the land, that this is the homeland of the Jewish people, that the history that matters is the history that's in the Bible."

-Hummel, who spent a year in Israel researching his book and now teaches in the history department at the University of Wisconsin in Madison, says the tours designed for evangelicals generally have minimal contact with Palestinians, even with Palestinian Christians.
-Most of the tours include a stop in Bethlehem, which is in Palestinian-controlled territory, but it's only a day trip.
+Hummel, who spent a year in Israel researching his book and now teaches in the history department at the University of Wisconsin-Madison, says the tours designed for evangelicals generally have minimal contact with Palestinians, even with Palestinian Christians.
+Most tours include a stop in Bethlehem, which is in Palestinian-controlled territory, but it's only a day trip.

 The tours that Cook leads also include a stop in Jericho, also in a Palestinian area, but Cook acknowledges that outreach to Arab Christians is not a high priority